EduardoZepeda/coffee-bytes-hugo/content/posts/el-django-admin-panel-y-su-personalizacion/index.en.md

 ]
 ```

-You must also add _django.contrib.messages.context_processors.messages_ and d_jango.contrib.auth.context_processors.auth_ to the _context_processors_ option in the TEMPLATES variable of your _settings.py_ file.
+You must also add _django.contrib.messages.context_processors.messages_ and _django.contrib.auth.context_processors.auth_ to the _context_processors_ option in the TEMPLATES variable of your _settings.py_ file.

 In the same way add _django.contrib.auth.middleware.AuthenticationMiddleware_ and _django.contrib.messages.middleware.MessageMiddleware_ to the MIDDLEWARE variable of your _settings.py_ file as well.